koingdev/MockNetworkingSample/README.md

 # MockNetworkingSample
-Unit Testing by mocking a network response + Nimble iOS Sample Project
+Unit Testing by mocking a network response + Nimble including with a quick MVVM Concept

 > Why should we mock Networking Layer while writing a test ?
 - To simulate different scenarios